filippo-ferrari/LARBS/README.md

 # F's version of Luke's Auto-Rice Bootstrapping Scripts (LARBS)

-## ⚠️  Current workarond for this [issue](https://github.com/filippo-ferrari/LARBS/issues/2) ⚠️
+## ⚠️  Current workaround for this [issue](https://github.com/filippo-ferrari/LARBS/issues/2) ⚠️
 As of right now the script fails to install due to an error when trying to install the AUR helper.
-The way fix this error is:
+The way to fix this error is:

 - Step 1: Run the script: sh larbs.sh and let the script fail.
 - Step 2: Added the newly created user you added from the script to the wheel group: usermod -aG wheel username